link422/F24_Team3_TennisBallCollector/Reports/Detailed Design.md

 The sensor subsystem works with the power subsystem and the display subsystem.
 It doesn't, however, contain a direct physical connection to these subsystems but is instead connected using the Raspberry Pi as a medium.
 The sensor has 4 wires that need to be connected to the Pi.
 These are the GND, Voltage, RXD/SDA, and TXD/SCL.
 The GND will be connected to pin 6 of the Pi while the voltage will be connected to pin 2 to provide 5 V. The RXD and TXD will connect to pins 8 and 10 respectively.
 Once connected and powered, on operation the sensor will detect the ball passing and send a signal to the Pi.
 From here the Pi will recognize that a ball has passed and increase the ball count.
 While this is happening, the current count is displayed on the LCD and will update as a new signal is received.

-## 3D Model of Custom Mechanical Components

-Should there be mechanical elements, di' splay diverse views of the necessary 3D models within the document.
-Ensure the image's readability and appropriate scaling.
-Offer explanations as required.

 ## Buildable Schematic